Beyond Basics

 There are a lot!
 You will probably find it easier to use the OCaml Packages browser in your web browser.

 Since this section is following the Learn OCaml tutorials, let's install the Graphics library which gives you the Graphics module.
-In Opam the package names are always lowercase, so the module Graphics will be available in the graphics Opam package:
+In Opam the package names are usually lowercase, so the module Graphics will be available in the graphics Opam package:

 Copy